 Often, input data sources are missing rows, contain duplicates, or include just plain invalid data.
 Over time, changes to business definitions or the underlying software which produces input data can cause drift in the meaning of columns - or even the overall structure of tables.
 Addressing these issues is critical to creating a successful data team and generating valuable, correct insights.

-In this article we’ll take a look at some common data quality problems, how to detect them, and - most importantly - how to fix them in a way that persists for all data consumers so everyone can take advantage of our data cleaning efforts.
+In this article we explain the concept of a SQL data assertion, look at some common data quality problems, how to detect them, and - most importantly - how to fix them in a way that persists for all data consumers.

 The SQL snippets in this post apply to Google BigQuery but can be ported easily enough to Redshift, Postgres or Snowflake data warehouses.